 This course is an introduction to the basic principles of ecology.
 Emphasis is placed on the biological systems and plants and animals of Southern California through lecture, laboratory and field trips.
-Topics include the nature of the physical environment, terrestrial and aquatic ecosystems, evolution and biodiversity, species interactions, and human impacts on natural systems.
-This course is intended for students interested in environmental biology.
-(FT) AA/AS; CSU; UC Transfer Limitation: Biology (BIOL) 100 and 120 combined: maximum credit, one course.
+Topics include the nature of the physical

 107 General Biology - Lecture and Laboratory